 Identifying Key Employees

-Key employee business life insurance should focus on three main categories: (1) Business continuity or survival, (2) impossible or difficult to replace, (3) financing for an SBA or bank loan.
+Key man insurance should focus on three main categories: (1) Business continuity or survival, (2) impossible or difficult to replace, (3) financing for an SBA or bank loan.

-- Business continuity or survival: Key employee insurance should be used for any person in the business organization whose sudden death would threaten the continuity or survival of the business.
-Key Person Insurance gives creditors peace of mind knowing if the key employee dies the business will not.
+- Business continuity or survival: Key man insurance should be used for any person in the business organization whose sudden death would threaten the continuity or survival of the business.
+Key man insurance gives creditors peace of mind knowing if the key employee dies the business will not.

-- Impossible or difficult to replace: Key person life insurance should be used for any employee whose unexpected death would make it impossible or difficult for the business to find a replacement.
+- Impossible or difficult to replace: Key man life insurance should be used for any employee whose unexpected death would make it impossible or difficult for the business to find a replacement.

 - Financing for an SBA or bank loan: Key man life insurance will typically be required on any owner of a business who desires to take out a SBA or bank loan.

 - An owner, especially if the loss affects the short or long term viability of the business such as adversely affecting the company’s standing with creditors or the company’s ability to secure financing.

 - A top salesperson, especially if the salesperson has become the “go-to guy” for many of the company’s top customers and brings in a sizable percent of the income of the business.